KeyanSong/431-2018/slides/class22/README.md

 ### Study 1

+- To make it easier to see, the Study 1 Demonstration project HTML file is also at http://rpubs.com/TELOVE/study1-demo-431-2018.

 Remaining steps I would take (were I you) for Project Study 1 are:

 1. Make decisions about how you will revise each of your six Analyses.
 Follow Dr. Love's [suggestions and comments on your Survey Comparison Plan materials from Task D](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md), and then be sure that for each Analysis where you've changed something, you verify the things specified for the affected Analyses in the [section on Getting the Revisions Right](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md#getting-the-revisions-right).